domienschepers/wifi-ftm/HARDWARE.md

 <sup>1</sup> Though not explicitely stated by the vendors, kernel debug messages refer to these respective cards.

 Presumably Android 9 and up support Wi-Fi FTM, though not all versions were explicitely tested.

+For more information on Android, see the [instructions for Android](setup/ANDROID.md).

 ## Access Points